 Are DDoS Attacks Illegal?

-In the UK, there is the Computer Misuse Act 1990, which makes it illegal to intentionally impair the operation of a computer or prevent or delay access to a program or data on a computer.
+In the UK, the Computer Misuse Act 1990 makes it illegal to intentionally impair the operation of a computer or prevent or delay access to a program or data on a computer.
 If you are authorized to do so, there is no problem, but you need proper permission to do work.

 Barracuda's Allen says that the biggest and most difficult job is to find the attacker.
 And law enforcement can only act if they can find the person behind these dangerous attacks.